 While headaches can have a number of origins, frequent headaches are often caused by tension in the neck.
 A remedial massage therapist can help identify the cause of the pain and work to reduce the tension in the muscles by easing knots, reducing stress and helping to stimulate healing in damaged tissues.

 People who have difficulty with poor posture

 Poor posture and related issues have become a common occurrence in modern society.
 Living a sedentary lifestyle, particularly sitting in the office or on the couch all day, can cause serious imbalances in muscles and develop as pain, tension and weakness.
-Remedial massage can help the ease symptoms of poor posture and rebalance the body, assisting patients with correcting the way they hold themselves and reducing the chance of reinjury.
+Remedial massage can help ease symptoms of poor posture and rebalance the body, assisting patients with correcting the way they hold themselves and reducing the chance of reinjury.

 People with low joint mobility and flexibility

 Low joint mobility and flexibility can seriously limit torso, neck and limb range of motion, and by extension restrict the kind of activities sufferers can engage in.
 Low joint mobility and flexibility can come from a number of conditions including arthritis, sciatica and muscle overuse.
-The pain and restricted motion often comes from tension in the muscles surrounding the joint.
-Remedial massage therapists can employ pressure, stretching and mobilisation exercises to reduce the stress in the muscles and get blood flowing into the area again.
+The pain and restricted motion often come from tension in the muscles surrounding the joint.
+Remedial massage therapists can employ pressure, stretching and mobilisation exercises to reduce the stress in the muscles and get the blood flowing into the area again.
 This can do a lot to help improve the condition of the joints and manage the pain that sufferers often experience.